Arunsenthil-ece/Kubernetes_deployment/README.md

 terraform apply -auto-approve
 ```

-3. Cluster Configuration (Ansible)
+3. Cluster Configuration (Ansible):

-Once your EC2 instances are "Green" in the AWS Console, go back to the root directory to generate your inventory:
+* Once your EC2 instances are "Green" in the AWS Console, go back to the root directory to generate your inventory:

 ```bash
 cd ..